We’ve seen a rapid increase in e-mail ransom demands and ransom threats in businesses in past weeks.

-OPP claim in recent months there have been several ransomware (hack/virus) attacks on businesses and municipal government offices within Ontario.
+OPP claim in recent months there has been several ransomware (hack/virus) attacks on businesses and municipal government offices within Ontario.

 If you find one day that you cannot access your files, a ransomware attack may have occurred.
 If you receive a threat that they have access or they could damage your files or reputation, those notifications should be examined by a security professional with your IT support team or company.

 Everyone is a target, but individuals tend to be targeted by mass-market ransomware campaigns, while businesses and government offices tend to fall victim of more targeted attacks.

 - WHAT RANSOMWARE AND RANSOM EMAIL DEMANDS LOOK LIKE: The email will appear to come from you and be addressed to you, the email user.

 - WHAT YOU NEED TO DO: You should review every one of these emails.
 Do not immediately delete them as it needs to be determined if they fit the profile of a ransom request.
 If you see this in an email and it is a password you use or sites you visit, forward the email to your IT provider for their review to ensure that your environment is not compromised.
 DO NOT CLICK ON ANY LINKS IN THE EMAIL.
 If in doubt, forward the email to your IT support provider for their review.